-- 2. selecting topics to be taught; - 3. we need to decide on the purpose of teaching the subject and determining the level of performance achieved by students.
+- 1. we have to decide which knowledge should be involved; - 2. selecting topics to be taught; - 3. we need to decide on the purpose of teaching the subject and determining the level of performance achieved by students4.

 The curriculum map will help to verify that the results match those set out in the programme.
-This requires a systematic review of the results provided in the programme with those obtained after graduation.
+This requires a systematic review of the results provided in the programme with those obtained after graduation5.

 An overriding role in implementing new educational approaches, namely student - centered training programmes or curricula, is the responsibility of the university management.
-Most importantly, they must set a right balance between upward and downward innovation approaches, develop a proper incentive system, recognize the different needs of the faculties, monitor and find a compromise between the cost-benefit ratio of innovation, to provide support for innovation and to collect relevant data demonstrating the effectiveness of innovation.
+Most importantly, they must set a right balance between upward and downward innovation approaches, develop a proper incentive system, recognize the different needs of the faculties, monitor and find a